Are You Even Showing Up in AI?: A Founder’s Guide to Measuring AI Visibility

 Visibility is not binary

-AI visibility isn’t something a brand either has or doesn’t have; it’s probabilistic.
+AI visibility is not something a brand either has or does not have.
+It is probabilistic.

 How likely is an AI system to surface your brand at all?
 How consistently does it describe you?
 How often does it defer to others instead?